-She is never very far away from me, from love and an innate need to protect me; she is always happy to see me whether I’ve been away for a weekend or just to take out the trash; she curls up on my feet when we’re at home and we have been on so many adventures together.
-It’s gotten to the point where her joy is so infectious that I want to get up early and spend my Saturdays taking her hiking, or camping or swimming or for ice cream because I have so much fun by proxy.
+She is never very far away from me, both in terms of love and an innate need to protect me; she is always happy to see me whether I’ve been away for a weekend or just to take out the trash, she curls up on my feet when we’re at home, and we have been on so many adventures together.
+It’s gotten to the point where her joy is so infectious that I want to get up early and spend my Saturdays taking her hiking, or camping, or swimming, or just for ice cream, because I have so much fun by proxy.

-So when Matt and I were deciding where we should go for an anniversary weekend away, I suggested we go to the Oregon Coast so that Riley could run around on the beach.
+So when we were deciding where we should go for a weekend away, I suggested we go to the Oregon Coast so that Riley could run around on the beach.
 Because the beaches in Oregon are massive and they are all dog friendly.
-How cool is that?

 The rest of the day was spent running up and down the beach, inspecting the bottle-blue jellies strewn across the coastline, finding all the best sticks and drinking Sofia Coppola minis until the sun set and our dog was drunk on adventure.
-Best.
+So much fun!
 I can’t wait to go back.

 I’m also glad to have had some days of non-rain too.
 In between all the grey, it is suddenly summer.
-The flowers are out (tulips and cherry blossoms everywhere!) and all the patios are open and then that too comes to pass and we go back to the grey.
+The flowers are out (tulips and cherry blossoms everywhere!) and all the patios are open and then that passes and we go back to the grey.
 Ah, springtime in Vancouver.
 April always does what it wants.

 Another bit of awesomeness that happened in April is that I had a career coaching session with Penelope Trunk.
 I’ve been following her blog for ages and then took a couple of her classes including “How to Get Your Dream Job”, but my problem is not getting the job.
 I am pretty confident that I can sort out the resume / networking / interviewing pieces even in a new country and industry, as long as I know what direction I’m going in.
 It’s a blessing and a curse, being interested in everything and capable enough to consider it for a career so I got stuck several times with my last coach.
-With Penelope we distilled down the things that were important to me and determined that corporate education / HR development training is a good direction.
+With Penelope, we distilled the things that were important to me and determined that corporate education / HR development training is a good direction.
 It is big and challenging enough to last me until retirement, provides the possibility of working for myself again (after I learn the ins and outs), and scratches my two itches of being creative and wanting to help people.
-So I’m excited about that.
-I have been doing lots of research on Seattle and training and education and re-writing my resume on a near weekly basis.
+So I’m looking forward to learning more about that.
+I’ve been doing lots of research on Seattle and training and education and re-writing my resume on a near-weekly basis.

 What I’m reading and listening to: